Manuel María de Salcedo: Revolt

 Salcedo left for a tour of the southern part of Texas on September 12, 1810.
 Four days later, Father Miguel Hidalgo launched a revolution in Mexico.
 Hidalgo believed that only people born in New Spain knew what was best for the area, and he claimed to also want to govern in the name of deposed king Ferdinand VII of Spain.
 His goal was to inflame the northernmost provinces, especially Texas, in the hopes that his cause might win the support of the United States.
 When news of the revolt reached East Texas, many of the colonists fled into Louisiana, afraid the presidio would be unable to protect them.
 Salcedo offered a blanket amnesty to the settlers if they would return to Texas by November 1.

 Salcedo returned to San Antonio de Bexar in late October and began making plans to protect Texas.
 He requested permission to create a militia with 200 local gentry from Texas to help patrol Texas, but this was denied.
-To guard against the spread of seditious literature, Salcedo instructed the San Antonio postmaster, Erasmo Seguin, to hold all incoming and outgoing mail pouches until they had been inspected by the governor.
+To guard against the spread of seditious literature, Salcedo instructed the San Antonio postmaster, Erasmo Seguín, to hold all incoming and outgoing mail pouches until they had been inspected by the governor.
 This privacy infringement was not publicized.
 When the amnesty for East Texas settlers expired, Salcedo also ordered the borders closed and all settlers in the province confined to the immediate vicinity of their homes.
 Both the confinement and the mail reading were overturned by Nemesio Salcedo as being too strict.
 To improve response time, however, Nemesio Salcedo did authorize his nephew to open any correspondence from the United States that was addressed to the commandant general.